Mike Davis Player Prop Bets for NFL Week 18 | Atlanta vs. New Orleans 1/9/2022

 Season Stats

-- The Falcons have called a pass in 58.6% of their plays from scrimmage this year while running the ball 41.4% of the time.
+- The Falcons have thrown the football in 58.6% of their plays from scrimmage this year while staying on the ground 41.4% of the time.
 This offensive attack ranks 27th in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Davis' matchup with the Saints.